Savrimyi/CheckoutOrderTotal/README.md

 Note: The API must be running for the PointOfSale system to function properly.

 ## Requirements
 This project was built using the latest version of Python (3.7.1).
+In my environment the command to run python 3.7 is 'python3.7' but if no other python is installed, you can simply use 'python'.
+Other python3 variants should work, but 2 will not.
 If you are on a mac, you can install this version using Brew.
 The only external library required is Requests.
 You can install it with the command: 'pip[3.7] install requests'.